jyg/automatonism-reloaded/README.md

 https://github.com/user-attachments/assets/79cb93f1-f540-49b9-ba61-427bb3f21344

-(How to enable midi mapping with midi learn function, how to change mapping range, and how to cancel a midi-mapping)
+(How to enable midi mapping with midi learn function, how to change mapping range with From / To buttons, and how to cancel a midi-mapping)

 ## DAW integration - automation of parameters with 'macro-control' module (plugdata)